eacoeytaux/nautical/README.md

 To switch between DEBUG_MODE, press enter

-Zoom with period and comma
+Zoom with ',' and '.'

+Turn on darkness with 'O'

 TODOs: